Science and religion share a tumultuous history.

 The picture becomes clearer also with the understanding of the evolution of these three entities.

 The push towards recognition of natural philosophy, its importance, and its distinction from the modern concept of science may provide a demystification of the conflict between science and religion and the ambiguous nature of scientific history.
+'Science' and 'Religion,' during the Renaissance coexisted as a homogenous entity in natural philosophy, and functioned as a tool of theological investigation.

 This state of homogeneity prevented a relationship between the two, however, until he establishment of science and religion as separate entities-in the seventeenth and nineteen centuries, respectively-allowed a relationship to establish.